Azure/azure-quickstart-templates/cloudlens-moloch-ubuntu/README.md

 After the deployment is ready (~ 6 minutes):
 - Check the CloudLens portal to see if the agents have connected and are part of the 2 groups (should say '1 instance' under each group).
-- Login in the Moloch web ui (https://<moloch-vm-ip>:8005) with admin/moloch.
+- Login in the Moloch web ui (https://{moloch-vm-ip}:8005) with admin/moloch.
-- Generate some traffic from the tapping vm (download something with wget)
+- Generate some network traffic from the tapping vm
 - Check the Moloch Web UI

 ## Support